More than 20 million tourists reach San Diego annually to experience the city’s attractions and experiences.

 However, some get confused between the Zoo and the Safari Park.

-Tourists on a budget holiday or those with only a few days in the city usually end up asking: “Should it be San Diego Zoo or the Safari Park?”
+Tourists on a budget holiday or those with only a few days in the city usually ask: “Should it be San Diego Zoo or the Safari Park?”

-This article makes a San Diego Safari Park vs. San Diego Zoo comparison and helps you decide.
+This article compares San Diego Safari Park vs. San Diego Zoo and helps you decide.

 Table of contents